Siena Cathedral is one of the highlights of a trip to Tuscany. A marvel both outside and in.

 Siena Cathedral’s inlaid marble floor was a grand project that was realised between the 14th and 18th centuries.
 In the words of Vasari, it is “the most beautiful, largest and most magnificent that ever was made”.

 Today however much of this treasure remains hidden from view.
 The mosaic panels in the nave and aisles are usually visible.
 However the other, more precious mosaics, spend most of the year covered by protective flooring, as they are located right underneath where people sit for mass.
-The coverings are only removed during special occasions, often in September and October, and always during il Palio.
+The coverings are only removed during special occasions, usually after the Palio – from late August to October.